Get exclusive member benefits & effect social change. Join Today

 Your doctor may surgically remove tumors or affected tissue.
 Surgery to remove and replace damaged bone is an option to stop cancers that spread quickly.
 For extensive bone damage in the arms or legs, amputation may be needed.

-Your physician may add alternative therapies that include herbal treatments to your care plan.
+Your doctor may add alternative therapies that include herbal treatments to your care plan.
 However, this must be done with careful consideration as some alternative treatments may interfere with chemotherapy and radiation treatments.

-The five-year survival rate for bone cancer greatly depends on the location and stage of cancer when first diagnosed.
-More than 75 percent of people with bone sarcomas survive more than five years.
+The five-year survival rate for bone cancer greatly depends on the location and the stage of cancer when you’re first diagnosed.

 Written by: Brindles Lee Macon and Marijane Leonard